cdn77/debugr/README.md

 The filename also contains a hash derived from the first entry which matched the configured threshold;
 this hash can often be used to find identical or similar errors.

+### Logging mutable data

+Debugr can handle structured data in addition to plain string messages, but care needs to be taken when logging such structured data, because some handlers will not process the data immediately;
+if the application keeps a reference to the logged data and then mutates it in any way, there's a chance that what ends up being logged is the mutated data, as opposed to the data as it was at the time it was passed to the logger.
+An easy remedy is to never log data which is mutated farther down the road, but if you do need to log something and then mutate it later, you can take a snapshot of the data when logging it.
+There's a helper function called `clone()` exported from `@debugr/core` which you can use for this purpose if needed.

 ### Context

 There are two types of _context objects_ in Debugr: the global context object you pass as the first